 Mindset, Awareness & Tactics

-MINDSET IS THE FIRST LINE OF DEFENSE…
+MINDSET IS THE FIRST LINE OF DEFENSE

-I experienced multiple signals that were in direct conflict with my brain desperate to make some sense of what I was experiencing and trying to assign or find some normalcy to it or logical explanation to it – there was an internal dialogue that was like a war.
-My logic was warring with my instincts… I chose to ignore my instincts and follow the logic almost to my grave.
-That is the mistake, that is why we freeze, that is what creates a longer perception reaction time that is why we fail to take action quickly.
-We are unwilling to take action until we understand the WHY, instead of simply accepting that something is telling me I am in danger, I don’t know why, but I am willing to protect myself by using tools to stay safe or escape.
+In the first few seconds of the interaction with my attacker, my intuition picked up on multiple signals that were in direct conflict with my logical mind.
+My brain desperately tried to make sense of what I was experiencing and to assign some logical explanation to it, but no explanation was consistent with the world I lived in.
+An internal dialogue between my intuition and logical mind raged like civil war.
+I chose to ignore my gut and follow the logic almost to my violent murder.
+That is the mistake that is why we freeze, that is what creates a longer perception reaction time – and we fail to take action quickly.
+We don’t take action until we understand the why? instead of simply accepting that something tells us we are in danger.

 What will you do once your brain registers the threat?
 You may run, freeze, or faint in those moments that follow; your brain will swirl looking for direction and cling on to anything it can find, including bizarre and possibly dangerous ideas.
 You need a plan to go to, reflexively, to protect yourself.